Federal Reserve sees rates near zero at least through 2023

 The Fed’s moves are occurring against the backdrop of an improving yet still weak economy, with hiring slowing and the unemployment rate at 8.4%.

+“My sense is that more fiscal support is likely to be needed,” Powell said.
+“There are still roughly 11 million people out of work because of the pandemic.”

+The Fed’s statement formalized a change in its policy toward inflation first announced by Powell last month.

-The Fed's statement says that because inflation has mostly fallen below its target of 2% in recent years, Fed policymakers now “will aim to achieve inflation moderately above 2 percent for some time."
+The Fed said that that because inflation has mostly fallen below its target of 2% in recent years, Fed policymakers now “will aim to achieve inflation moderately above 2 percent for some time."
 It also says it will keep rates at nearly zero until “inflation has risen to 2% and is on track to moderately exceed 2% for some time."

-Fed chair Jerome Powell first said last month that the Fed would seek inflation above 2% over time, rather than just keeping it as a static goal.

 The change reflects a growing concern at the Fed that in recessions, inflation often falls far below 2%, but it doesn’t necessarily reach 2% when the economy is expanding.
 Over time, that means inflation on average falls further from the target.
 As businesses and consumers come to expect increasingly lower inflation, they act in ways that entrench slower price gains.